roelandschoukens/QUERTY-AltGr-compose/README.md

 # QUERTY-AltGr-compose

-This keyboard layout adds accented letters (àêï), punctuation (—“”) and more to the standard QUERTY layout.
+This keyboard layout adds accented letters (à ê ï), punctuation (— “ ”) and more to the standard QUERTY layout.
 Useful for those who want to shake their [typewriter habits](https://practicaltypography.com/typewriter-habits.html).

 Unlike the standard international QUERTY layout, it does not do this by binding dead